-The Federal Housing Administration and Congress agreed to keep California loan limits at the previous year's level for 2018.
+The Federal Housing Administration and Congress agreed to raise California FHA loan limits for 2024.
 This is great news for prospects looking to buy a house and homeowners seeking the opportunity to refinance their mortgage into a loan at a reduced interest rate.

 Ever since the decline of the housing market in the early 2000s, the use of FHA home loans has increased and today these loans remain among the most popular in the nation.
 There are plenty of reasons for that, but it really comes down to the fact that for first time home buyers and for those with low credit scores, FHA financing is one the easiest to qualify for and offer some of the best terms available.

 However, there has been some concern in recent years as to the loan limits associated with them.
 For the 2024 year, experts agree that the fact that California FHA loan limits aren’t going to change isn’t a bad thing.
 And since only one other thing is changing regarding FHA loans, they’ll still be easier to qualify for and will be an excellent choice for anyone who is struggling to secure a more traditional loan, either because of a lack of a large down payment or because of a less than perfect FICO score.

 California loan limits vary depending on exactly where you live.
 In densely populated metro areas where costs are very high, loan limits will finally get a boost.
 For those looking for a home in rural areas or those where housing costs are lower, the loan limit will also remain the same for 2024, at $271,050.